openfun/kubic/README.md

 #### Multi-tenancy example - external-app application

 This example shows how to deploy an application in a multi-tenant environment.
-The cluster administrator is responsible of declaring the application on the cluster and the developers are responsible of maintaining the application helm chart.
+The cluster administrator is responsible for declaring the application on the cluster and the developers are responsible for maintaining the application helm chart.
 This is achieved by specifying the `externalRepoURL` in the JSON file.

-For instance, the test environment uses the `test.json` file with :
+For instance, the test environment uses the `test.json` file with:

 ```json
 {